(one synonym : Glyphipteryx tripselia Meyrick, 1907)

 (Photo : courtesy of Cathy Powers, Brisbane Ranges, Victoria)

-The adult moths of this species have metallic brown forewings with six black-edged white streaks.
+The adult moths of this species have metallic brown forewings, each with two short dark-edged white streaks near the base, and five dark-edged transverse white bands.
 The hindwings are pale brown.
 The wingspan is about 1.2 cms.

 The species has been found in